Exploring Part-Informed Visual-Language Learning for Person Re-Identification: Introduction

-\item We present an identity-aware part-informed prompt tuning strategy via human parsing.
+\item We present an identity-aware part-informed prompt tuning strategy based on human parsing.
 With this strategy, we can generate pixel-level text prompts based on both identity labels and parsing maps, strengthening the visual encoder to spot more discriminative features.

-\item We design a hierarchical fusion-based alignment mechanism to conduct image-text alignment in a parallel multi-stage manner, resulting in a more semantic meaningful feature space for person image retrieval.
+\item We design a novel fine-grained alignment mechanism for ReID tasks.
+It integrates confidence scores from human parsing to weight the alignment loss, leading to a more semantically rich feature space for person image retrieval.

-\item Extensive experiments on mainstream RGB-based ReID benchmarks not only demonstrate the superior performance of the proposed method, but also validate its generalization ability to various visual backbones. \end{itemize}
+\item Extensive experiments on mainstream ReID benchmarks not only demonstrate the superior performance of the proposed method, but also validate its generalization ability to various visual encoders. \end{itemize}